 Sample policies are available in XML format on the Identity Manager media.
 The filenames are SampleInputTransform.xml, SampleSubCommandTransform.xml, and SampleSubEventTransform.xml.
-The files are found in the following directory, where platform is linux, windows, aix, or solaris:
+The files are found in the following directory, where platform is Linux or Windows:

 '''

 platform\setup\utilities\cred_prov

 '''